-A formal ruling on June 18, 2018 was slightly revised when the en banc 3rd Circuit Court of Appeals was asked to review the case.
+A formal ruling from the 3rd Circuit, sitting en banc, upholding transgender protections was filed on June 18, 2018.
 The 3rd Circuit denied en banc rehearing while the original panel issued a revised ruling.
 The core of the decision – that transgender-inclusive policies in schools do not violate anyone’s privacy – remains.

 - August 26, 2017: U.S. District Court Judge Edward G. Smith denies the Alliance Defending Freedom’s motion for preliminary injunction, following several months of legal proceedings and hearings on the case.